Calling all history buffs and Great Lakes enthusiasts...

-These five Marquette County lighthouses each offer breathtaking views of Lake Superior with their own distinctive designs and dramatic settings.
-Marquette’s lighthouses are a shining example of what makes the Great Lakes State so great and why you’ll want to plan your trip today—but before you embark on your Upper Peninsula lighthouse adventure, here are four fun facts about these monuments to Marquette’s maritime past.
+These five Marquette County lighthouses offer breathtaking views of Lake Superior with distinctive designs and dramatic settings.
+Before you embark on your U.P. lighthouse adventure, here are a few fun facts about these monuments to Marquette’s maritime past.

 Latitude: 46.84143 Longitude: -87.6806